ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 * The number of decks used in the shoe
 * How much a blackjack pays out.
 Typically you see (3 to 2) or (6 to 5)

 In this post, I will assume that blackjack pays (3 to 2) since otherwise the game is unbeatable.
-And I will assume that if surrending is allowed that it is a late surrender.
+I will assume that if surrending is allowed then it is a late surrender.
 Early surrenders are not very common.
+Finally, assume the number of shoes is 4 or more.

 <br>